Set up continuous deployment with Chocolatey

 Starting at the top, you write your code, build it, test it, then create an installation package.
 Chocolatey can handle various types of installation packages, such as MSI, MSU, ZIP.
 And you have the full power of PowerShell to do the actual installation if Chocolatey's native capabilities aren't up to it.
 Put the package into some place reachable - a package repository.
 This usage example uses a public folder in an Azure blob storage account, but it can be anywhere.
 Chocolatey works natively with NuGet servers and a few others for management of package metadata.
 This article describes the options.
 The usage example uses NuGet.
 A Nuspec is metadata about your packages.
 The Nuspec information is compiled into a NuPkg and stored on a NuGet server.
 When your configuration requests a package by name and references a NuGet server, the Chocolatey DSC resource on the VM grabs the package and installs it.
 You can also request a specific version of a package.

-If you're not starting with a Resource Manager template, that's fine.
-There are PowerShell commands to help you register your VMs with the pull server.
+If you're not starting with a Resource Manager template, there are PowerShell commands to help you register your VMs with the pull server.
 For more information, see Onboarding machines for management by Azure Automation State Configuration.

 About the usage example